-There is no known or possible contamination from present or past uses. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+- Describe any known or possible contamination at the site from present or past uses.
+The area may have groundwater contamination.
+This will not affect the project because excavation will not be near groundwater. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - The project site has underground natural gas transmission lines.
-The transmission lines have been located and will not be disturbed during construction. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - Normal construction materials for excavation and paving, including: diesel fuel, road oil, machinery oil, antifreeze, and asphalt cement.

-- Describe special emergency services that might be required.
+The transmission lines have been located and will not be disturbed during construction. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - Normal construction materials for excavation and paving, including: diesel fuel, road oil, machinery oil, antifreeze, and asphalt cement. - Describe special emergency services that might be required.
 A spill response team will be required in the case of a spill. - 5) Proposed measures to reduce or control environmental health hazards, if any: The contractor will need to be aware of any hazardous conditions present on site and follow proper safety protocols, training, and appropriate OSHA safety procedures.